deriveitCreator/deriveit/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false"

+<b>update 13.12:</b>
+- Fixed some directory naming errors.
+- `calculus/lhopitals_rule` was missing, that is fixed now.

 <b>update 13.11:</b>
 - Added articles about the antiderivatives of inverse trigonometric functions.
 - `displayimg`s are larger (230px).